Trevon-Swift/SIEM-Homelab-Project-V2/README.md

 All detailed documentation, troubleshooting logs, and visual evidence (screenshots) are organized in the following directories:

 - **Documentation:** Detailed guides for each project phase and comprehensive attack scenario documentation.
-- **Assets/Screenshots:** All 27 visual evidence files, consistently named and categorized by project phase.
+- **Assets/Screenshots:** All screenshots consistently named and categorized by project phase.

 ---